Mariners vs. Rays Player Props Betting Odds

-Player prop betting options for Wander Franco, Julio Rodriguez and others are available in the Tampa Bay Rays-Seattle Mariners matchup at T-Mobile Park on Friday, starting at 10:10 PM ET.
+Player props are listed for Wander Franco and Ty France, among others, when the Tampa Bay Rays visit the Seattle Mariners at T-Mobile Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!